 The CIRRT advisory committee is statutorily required to meet on a quarterly basis.
-To date, the committee met a total of four times, most recently on May 10, 2016.
-Advisory committee members may participate via conference call, but are encouraged to attend in person.
+The committee has met a total of four times, most recently on August 17, 2016.
+Advisory committee members may participate via conference call but are encouraged to attend in person.
 The meeting notices are published and are open to the public.
 The primary focus of the advisory committee is to identify statewide systemic issues and provide recommendations to the Legislature that will improve policies and practices related to child protection and child welfare services.
-Meetings facilitated by the department's Regional Managing Directors are convened in each jurisdiction where a CIRRT has been conducted within 30 days of receiving the CIRRT report to review the findings and develop any immediate corrective action steps necessary.
+Meetings facilitated by the Department's

+Regional Managing Directors are convened in each jurisdiction where a CIRRT has been conducted within 30 days of receiving the CIRRT report to review the findings and develop any immediate corrective action steps that are deemed necessary.